LiveUI/Hagrid/README.md

 }

-// Add album title label, stretching (12px padding) from the album cover image to the end of the grid view gridView.add(subview: albumTitleLabel, from: albumCoverRelation, space: .last, padding: .left(12))
+// Add album title label, stretching (12px padding) from the album cover image to the end of the grid view gridView.add(subview: albumTitleLabel, from: .relation(albumCover, margin: 12), space: .last)

 // Reusable position for the remaining two album labels. iPhones in portrait will take the rest of the screen,
 // on bigger devices or in landscape mode these labels finish two columns from the end of the grid view (.reversed(2)).